Damowerko/opf/README.md

 # OPF

+## Installation
+This project uses [poetry](https://python-poetry.org/) for dependency managemnt.
+To install the project and all the dependencies simply call use `poetry install`.
+Poetry will create a virtualenv for you.

+If your GPU needs CUDA 11 then you will need to change the pytroch version manually.
+Each time after calling `poetry install` you will need to to the following.
+1. Activate the virtualenv using `poetry shell`.
+2. Run `poe cuda11`.

 ## Code Overview
 `wrapper.py` is the main file used for experiments.
 Here you chose the models you want to experiment with and their hyperparameters.